BinaryElement/ChromaToggleOld/Mapping.md

+# IMPORTANT:
+**The mapping system is going to be overhauled with a much more powerful custom event system, and in the long run, a new mapper to handle placing them properly.**

 # MediocreMapper

 EditSaber, by Ikeiwa, has been modified and updated by squeksies to make **MediocreMapper**.
 This is your primary method of mapping custom lights/notes.